tav/espians-planfile/ampify.md

 ---
-id: ampify
+id: #ampify
 section: #ampify
 title: Ampify
 ---

-This is the decentralised application platform that we are building.
+Ampify is the decentralised application platform that we are building.